Concours Contender: 1999 Porsche 986 Boxster 23K Miles – SOLD!

 The first is simply supply.
 With nearly 30,000 produced in the first three years, on any given day you can find several, low mileage examples base examples such as this one for around $12,000.
 Starting 1999, Porsche added the higher horsepower “S” model which typically gets the money being asked for here.
 Complicating matters even more is the fact that later 987 versions (2005-2014) are starting to hit the bottom their depreciation curve.
 So for about the same amount of money the seller is asking you could buy a newer Boxster with arguably better performance with a much improved interior that even includes a glove box.

 Second is the Intermediate Shaft Bearing (“IMS”) issue, which keeps potential buyers away from these cars with the misguided notion the engine will blow up at any time.
 While all ’97 and ’98 model year Boxsters used a 2.5L engine that featured a double-row IMS with an extremely low failure rate, during the 1999 model year Porsche increased the base Boxster’s model displacement to 2.7L they also switched the IMS bearing design to a single-row unit designed to lower engine noise.
-The seller indicates his car has the 2.5L engine, so if you can confirm that to be case, then its proven to be a non-issue (my ’98 now has 105K miles with the original bearing still in place).
-However, if this example has the 2.7L flat six, be aware the IMS failure rate among 2.7L cars increased significantly, particularly among low mileage, lightly-driven examples and/or those that follow the 15K mile oil change interval.
-The car for sale here is prime candidate for that potential failure and consequently the price for having the bearing replaced ($1,000 added to the cost of a clutch replacement as the labor is the negligible at that point) needs to be factored in.
+The seller indicates his car has the 2.5L engine, so if you can confirm that to be the case, then it’s proven to be a non-issue (my ’98 now has 105K miles with the original bearing still in place).
+However, if this example has the 2.7L flat-six, be aware the IMS failure rate among 2.7L cars increased significantly, particularly among low mileage, lightly-driven examples, and/or those that follow the 15K mile oil change interval.
+The car for sale here is a prime candidate for that potential failure and consequently, the price for having the bearing replaced ($1,000 added to the cost of a clutch replacement as the labor is negligible at that point) needs to be factored in.
 Given the seller of this ’99 example does not call out an IMS replacement and merely states that “all maintenance has been performed” we would caution anyone from driving this car until the bearing gets upgraded.